apache/calcite/site/_docs/algebra.md

 | Method              | Description
 |:------------------- |:-----------
 | `groupKey(fieldName...)`<br/>`groupKey(fieldOrdinal...)`<br/>`groupKey(expr...)`<br/>`groupKey(exprList)` | Creates a group key of the given expressions
+| `groupKey(exprList, exprListList)` | Creates a group key of the given expressions with grouping sets
+| `groupKey(bitSet, bitSets)` | Creates a group key of the given input columns with grouping sets

 ### Aggregate call methods